The trivial fiber topology and framed motives over the integers: A1 -locality and rigidity for closed immersions

 \section{\texorpdfstring{$\A^{1}$}{A1}-locality and rigidity for closed immersions}

-To a fixed closed immersion $Z\not\hookrightarrow B$, we associate a full subcategory $\SmBlZ$ of $\Sch_B$.
-The main innovation is to establish a close connection between $\SmBlZ$ and $\Sm_Z$ by means of $\A^{1}$-local and rigid objects.
+To a fixed closed immersion $Z\not\hookrightarrow B$ such that an open affine neighborhood $B^\prime\subset B$ of $Z$ exists, we associate a full subcategory $\SmBlZ$ of $\Sch_B$.
+Our aim in this section is to establish a close connection between $\SmBlZ$ and $\Sm_Z$ through $\A^{1}$-local and rigid objects.
 This input is pivotal for the proof of our main result.